HL7/davinci-ra/input/pagecontent/general-guidance.md

 ### Risk Adjustment Lifecycle and Workflow Overview

-Figure 2.1-1 shows a high level overview of the risk adjustment workflow, which consists of three main stages: [Report Generation], [Report Query], and [Remediation].
-Detailed guidance for each stage is provided on a seperate page under the Methodolody section.
+Figure 2.1-1 shows a high level overview of the risk adjustment workflow, which consists of three main phases: [Report Generation], [Report Query], and [Remediation].
+Detailed guidance for each phase is provided on a seperate page under the Methodolody section.
 </div><!-- new-content -->

-{% include img-portrait.html img="workflow-overview.png" caption="Figure 2.1-1 Risk Adjustment Workflow Three Stages"%}
+{% include img-portrait.html img="lifecycle-phases.png" caption="Figure 2.1-1 Risk Adjustment Lifecycle Phases"%}

 <div class="bg-success" markdown="1">